Dravet Syndrome: Symptoms, Causes and Treatment Options

 Dravet Syndrome is a rare, catastrophic form of epilepsy that begins in infancy.
 Also known as Severe Myoclonic Epilepsy of Infancy (SMEI), it is characterized by prolonged and recurrent seizures that are often difficult to control.
-Understanding the symptoms, genetic factors, and treatment options for Dravet Syndrome is crucial for managing the condition and improving the quality of life for those affected.

-Causes of Dravet Syndrome
+What are the Causes of Dravet Syndrome?

 Dravet Syndrome is primarily caused by mutations in the SCN1A gene, which encodes a protein essential for the proper functioning of sodium channels in the brain.
 These channels are crucial for the transmission of electrical signals in neurons.